 - Higher Criticism (Text Growth)

-- In Progress
+- Research In Progress

-- Topics (Persons and Miscellaneous)
+- Topics (including Persons and Places)

 The topic for the 2014 Alpha Seminar meeting is the question of Luke and Q, since our analysis of Luke appears to offer an alternative to Q. Predistributed papers, notes, and background reading suggestions are posted on the Seminar page.